The Iran-Iraq War and its Socio-Economic Effects

 He specializes in the political economy of developing countries and empirical development economics with reference to the MENA region.
 He focuses on the natural resource management, corruption and shadow economy, demographic transition and economics of sanctions with particular attention to Iran.
 He is co-edited a book titled Economic Welfare and Inequality in Iran: Developments since the Revolution with Pooya Alaedini (2016, Palgrave Macmillan).
 He has published numerous articles in scholarly journals, most recently “Do Sanctions Constrain Military Spending of Iran?,” with S. Dizaji in Defence and Peace Economics (2019), “Oil booms and inequality in Iran,” with T. Krieger in Review of Development Economics (2019); “Cognitive Ability and Corruption: Rule of Law (Still) Matters” in Empirical Economics (2019); “Sanctions and the Shadow Economy: Empirical Evidence from Iranian Provinces” with B. Hayo in Applied Economics Letters (2019); and “How Does the Flow of Remittances Affect the Trade Balance of the Middle East and North Africa?” with S. Hassan in Journal of Economic Policy Reform (2019).

 This event is open to the public and free to attend, however registration is required.
-Online Registration
+Online registration on Google.

 Chair: Nima Mina (SOAS)